thiagoprz/thiagoprz/README.md

 ![Traveler on my free time](./assets/panorama.jpg)

-Brazilian Backend Engineer at Linkfire, open source enthusiast with some hybrid mobile experience and traveler on my free time.
+Brazilian Backend Engineer, open source enthusiast with some hybrid mobile experience.

 - MBA at Big Data and Competitive Intelligence
 - Bachelor at Computer Science